bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Langevin Monte Carlo (LMC) [Radford2012]_ is a special case of HMC where we only take a *single* step in the simulation to propose a new state (versus multiple steps in a typical HMC algorithm).
-It is sometimes referred to as the Metropolis-Adjusted-Langevin algorithm (MALA), see [Teh2015]_ and references for more details.
+It is sometimes referred to as the Metropolis-Adjusted-Langevin algorithm (MALA) (see [Teh2015]_ for more details).
 With some simplification, we will see that a new familiar behavior emerges from this special case.

 Suppose we define kinetic energy as :math:`K(p) = \frac{1}{2}\sum p_i^2`,